rcc-uchicago/user-guide/docs/midway23/midway_partitions.md

 ## Institutional Partition QOS

 This table details the job limits of each partition, set via a Quality of Service (QOS) accessible via `rcchelp qos`.
+Principal Investigators may set the Max Wall Time for an institutional partition to any desired value.

 <!-- === "Midway2 QOS"